Supriyochow/Mark-Player--A-Media-Player-/README.md

 10. Has a menu bar to get easy access to every thing
 11. Is installable

-Here in this repository you can find the code with comments and the executable file too.
+Here in this repository you can find the code with comments.
+The executable file cannot be because of its huge size.
 I have used pyinstaller and NSIS (NullSoft Scriptable Install System) for making the executable file.
 I hope you will enjoy it.